Nieuwsbrief november 2017

 I have been back in Cambodia for a few weeks now.
-In “The Kingdom of Wonder”, as it is also called.
+“The Kingdom of Wonder” as it is also called.

-The first thing that came into my mind when I arrived at Phnom Penh international airport, is the huge difference between now and ten years ago.
-At that time the airport was still a simple hangar, with all the accompanying charms, but now it has changed into a modern, sophisticated airport with all manner of amenities and service facilities.
+The first thing that came to mind when I arrived at Phnom Penh International Airport is the huge difference from, say, ten years ago.
+While the airport was then a simple warehouse with all the charms that entails, it has now changed into a modern advanced airport with all amenities and service facilities.

-But the arrival there still gives me a warm feeling of being welcome.
-Fortunately.
+The arrival still gives me the warm feeling of being welcome.
+Good thing, too.

-I have been in the Netherlands for the past six months and have been closely following the Dutch parliamentary elections as well as the formation of the new government.
-And now the same thing awaits me in Cambodia, because in June 2018 national elections will be taking place in this country too.
-And just like in the Netherlands, many political activities are organized here by the political parties.
+I spent the past six months in the Netherlands and experienced the elections from close by, as well as the cabinet formation.
+The same thing now awaits me in Cambodia, because national elections will also be held in this country in June 2018.
+And just like in the Netherlands, many activities are organized here by the political parties.

 WORKING ON LOCATION

-Immediately after I had my accommodation in order for the coming six months, I made a round of all the projects.
+Immediately after I had my accommodation in order for the coming six months, I made a round of the projects.
 I have been informed about the current state of affairs.
-I have been updated about the developments of the past six months.
-I attended various consultation sessions in which the exchange of experiences was central.
+I have been updated on the developments of the past six months.
+I attended various consultation situations in which the exchange of experiences was central.
 In short, I got a first impression and it makes me happy.

-A few years ago we as a foundation chose to support our Cambodian partners in the process towards a CBO status.
-This means that a self-help group is no longer dependent on foreign donors and functions independently within their own commune and region.
+A few years ago, we as a foundation chose to support our Cambodian partners in the process towards CBO status.
+In other words, a self-help group is no longer dependent on foreign donors and functions independently within their own commune and region.
 A number of self-help groups are currently in this Phase Out period and it was a great experience for me to see and hear that the deadline we have in mind for this Phase Out will actually be met.

-This path we have taken with the foundation links up perfectly with the government’s new policy that Charity Initiatives should become more independent of NGOs (Non Government Organization) that are active in large numbers in this country.
+This path that we have taken with the foundation fits in seamlessly with the new government policy that Charity Initiatives must become more independent from NGOs (Non Gouvernement Organisation) that are active in large numbers in this country.

-Time and again I enjoy the joyful faces and the enthusiasm of the people who want to learn in order to expand their knowledge and skills and to increase their chances of a better and dignified existence.
+Every time I fully enjoy the happy faces and the enthusiasm of people to want to learn in order to expand their knowledge and skills and increase the chance of a better and dignified existence.

-But my stay among the poorest people in Cambodia also has a downside (of course).
-Every day I am confronted with the harsh and distressing living conditions of these poor and desperate people.
-They share all their needs with me.
-They tell me about their deceased loved ones.
-In almost all those cases there is nothing I can do.
-And often that makes me feel sad, powerless and frequently angry.
-But then I think: the foundation is a Tree for Hope, and that is also worth a lot, even though it is just a drop in the ocean.
+But my stay among the poorest in Cambodia (of course) also has a downside.
+I am confronted daily with the fierce and harrowing living conditions of these poor and hopeless people.
+They share their needs and wants with me.
+They make me share in their deceased loved ones.
+In almost all cases I am then left empty-handed.
+And that often makes me sad, powerless and regularly angry.
+But then I think: the foundation is a Tree for Hope, and that is also worth a lot.
+Even if it is a drop in the ocean.

 INCLUDED IN THEIR COMMUNITY

-Shortly after I arrived in Cambodia, the wedding of a good friend of mine was on the program.
-I was invited to this special event and immediately promised to be present.
-I witnessed all the rituals surrounding the wedding and was able to experience the way a village community is involved in such a special festival.
+I was only recently in Cambodia and then a good friend’s wedding was on the agenda.
+I was invited to this special event and immediately promised to attend.
+I witnessed all the rituals surrounding the wedding and experienced how a village community is involved in such a special festivity.

-Every year in November the victories of King Jayvarman VII in the 12th century are commemorated.
-Because during that time many battles were carried out on the water, the three-day festivities are called Water Festival.
+Every year in November, the victories of King Jayvarman VII in the 12th century are commemorated.
+Because at that time many battles were fought on the water, the three-day festivities are called Water Festival.

-During those days, boat races (Bon Om Touk) will be organized, with the finish in front of the Royal Palace.
+Boat races (Bon Om Touk) are also organized during those days, with the finish in front of the royal palace.
 It is a competition between a number of boats from different provinces.
-The background to this is that the former kings wanted the strongest men in the country to carry out those battles on the water.
-To that end boat races were held.
-Which means that these races originally were a military test.
+The background to this is that the early kings wanted the strongest men in the land to fight those battles on the water.
+Before that, boat races were held.
+It is therefore originally a military test.